serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 ## The Good

-Regardless of SPF and DMARC configurations you are unlikely to be able to spoof emails from popular domains to a recipient at a robust email provider, such as `@gmail.com`.
+Regardless of SPF and DMARC configurations you are unlikely to be able to spoof emails from popular domains to a recipient at a robust email provider, such as GMail.

-Google has the big data and the heuristics to provide anti-phishing measures that don't rely on SPF and DMARC.
+Google has the big data and the heuristics to provide anti-spam and anti-phishing measures that don't rely on SPF and DMARC.
 I briefly tried spoofing domains with lax SPF and no DMARC records to a Gmail address: all emails landed in the spam box.

 ## The Bad